Software-Only Installation

 -

 Debian Packages - Add Firefly Logger to an existing Debian-based Linux installation.
-Supported versions are Debian 12 Bookworm and Debian 11 Bullseye.
+Supported versions are Debian 12 Bookworm (including Raspberry Pi OS 12).

 -